calsaviour/longevity/README.md

 years (I didn't bother with the month or day of the year, so at best this can only ever be accurate to the year).

+3. I've done very little optimization: there is a lot of room for performance improvements

 Other possible problems: I haven't thought hard about data leakage, so maybe something is off here.